WebAssembly/design/Modules.md

 a WebAssembly module, the WebAssembly module's exports would be linked as if they were the exports of an ES6 module.
 Once parsing and linking phases were complete, a WebAssembly module would have its `_start` function called in place of executing the ES6 module top-level script.
+By default, multiple loads of the same module URL (in the same realm) reuse the same singleton module instance.
+It may be worthwhile in the future to consider extensions to allow applications to load/compile/link a module once and instantiate multiple times (each with a separate heap and global state).

 This integration strategy should allow WebAssembly modules to be fairly interchangeable with ES6 modules (ignoring